Tom Seaver, Hall of Fame pitcher for New York’s ‘Miracle Mets’ of ’69, dies at 75

 George Thomas Seaver was born Nov.
 17, 1944, in Fresno, Calif.
 His father, an executive with a raisin-packing company, played football, basketball and golf at Stanford.
 His mother, brother and two sisters were also athletic.

-After high school, Mr. Seaver joined the Marine Corps Reserve, then attended a community college in Fresno before receiving an athletic scholarship to the University of Southern California, where he was a pitching standout for one year.
+After high school, Mr. Seaver joined the Marine Corps Reserve, and then attended a community college in Fresno before receiving an athletic scholarship to the University of Southern California, where he was a pitching standout for one year.

 He was declared ineligible for his senior season because he signed a contract to join the Atlanta Braves after college.
 Baseball commissioner William Eckert nullified the contract and allowed other teams to bid for Mr. Seaver; the Mets won a lottery drawing in 1966.